Electrobolt/Forumers-Documentation/docs/welcome/Api Endpoints/Comments.md

 sidebar_position: 4
 ---

-# Commentaires

-## Overview
-This documentation provides details on how to use the endpoints for managing comments within the forum application.
 The endpoints allow you to create, retrieve, update, and delete comments, as well as manage likes and dislikes associated with comments.

-## Base URL
+### Base URL
 ```
 /api/public/operation/commentaires
 ```

-## Endpoints

 ### 1. Create a Comment